bogdankostic/SmartSearch/README.md

 documents that are semantically similar to 'How to construct a DSL?' with a similarity threshold of 80%, and documents that have the meta field `'year'` greater than or equal to 2021.

+Using a DSL that is inspired by SQL has many benefits.
+SQL is a powerful language that already comes with many features that would be useful for the SmartSearch application, such as aggregation functions, sorting, and filtering.
+Furthermore, many developers are already familiar with SQL, so they would be able to use the DSL without much additional training.
+They would just need to learn the specific functions and features of the SmartSearch DSL.

 ### 11) Functional Programming
 The project follows aspects of functional programming, for example:
 - Final data structures: data structures used are immutable, for example tuples (see [here](https://github.com/bogdankostic/SmartSearch/blob/90e9db1ce8db1d9f47793ab3f73deb82c3686996/src/matchers/boyer_moore.py#L47)).